 Each Stock Fund may enter into equity swaps, caps, floors, and collars on either an asset-based or liability-based basis, depending on whether it is hedging its assets or its liabilities, and will usually enter into equity swaps on a net basis (i.e., the two payment streams are netted out), with the Stock Fund receiving or paying, as the case may be, only the net amount of the two payments.
-The net amount of the excess, if any, of the Stock Fund's obligations over its entitlements with respect to each equity swap will be accrued on a daily basis, and an amount of cash and/or cash equivalents or other liquid high-grade debt securities having an aggregate net asset value at least equal to the accrued excess will be segregated by the Stock Fund's custodian as described under "Use of Segregated and Other Special Accounts" below.
-If a Stock Fund enters into an equity swap on other than a net basis, the Stock Fund will segregate liquid assets in the full amount accrued on a daily basis of the Stock Fund's obligations with respect to the swap as described under "Use of Segregated and Other Special Accounts" below.
 A Stock Fund will only enter into equity swap, cap, floor, or collar transactions with counterparties the Subadviser deems to be creditworthy.
 The Subadviser will monitor the creditworthiness of counterparties to its equity swap, cap, floor, and collar transactions on an ongoing basis.
 If there is a default by the other party to such a transaction, the Stock Fund will have contractual remedies pursuant to the agreements related to the transaction.
 The swap market has grown substantially in recent years with a large number of banks and investment banking firms acting both as principals and agents utilizing standardized swap documentation.
 The Subadviser has determined that, as a result, the swap market is liquid.
 Caps, floors, and collars are more recent innovations for which standardized documentation has not yet been developed and, accordingly, they are less liquid than swaps.
-To the extent a Stock Fund sells caps, floors, and collars it will segregate cash and/or cash equivalents or other liquid high-grade debt securities having an aggregate net asset value at least equal to the full amount, accrued on a daily basis, of the Stock Fund's obligations with respect to the caps, floors, or collars as described under "Use of Segregated and Other Special Accounts below.
 The use of equity swaps is a highly specialized activity that involves investment techniques and risks different from those associated with ordinary portfolio securities transactions.
 If the Subadviser is incorrect in its forecasts of market values, interest rates, and other applicable factors, the investment performance of a Stock Fund would diminish compared with what it would have been if these investment techniques were not utilized.
 Moreover, even if the Subadviser is correct in its forecasts, there is a risk that the swap position may correlate imperfectly with the price of the asset or liability being hedged.